johnblatchford/Audio-Dropout-Detector/README.md

 ### Audio Dropout Detector
 ###### John Blatchford - listening@mac.com
+1. what platform/system and Python version you used to run your code:

+    Project was created in macOS 10.12.6 / Python 3.6.3 / PyCharmCE 2018.1 / pyenv-virtualenv

+2. what packages and dependencies you used:

+    package dependencies: numpy, scipy, matplotlib, pytest(for unittests)

+    built-in packages used: argparse, os, random, errno, warnings, logging(for debugging)

+3.the sequence of how your code needs to be executed:

+        $ python audio_dropout_detector.py -i "/path/to/audio/file.wav" -w 256 -t 10

+        -w = window = the amount of samples in each analyzer window -t = threshold = the threshold to flag as a possible dropout

 #### Basis:
 Audio engineers that produce multi-channel wav files sometimes need a way to quickly verify that the file they have